A new managing partner poses a challenging question to his leadership team – What needs to change?

 an ambitious Challenge

-All credit to the leadership team, they were ‘open’ to being challenged and after much discussion, wrangling and constructive debate set a 65% fee growth goal over 5 years.
+All credit to the leadership team, as they were open to being challenged and, after much discussion, wrangling, and constructive debate, set a 65% fee growth goal over 5 years.

 WHAT DOES SUCCESS LOOK LIKE AT YOUR FIRM?

-Having now answered this vivid vision question, the leadership team then set about answering the other 7 questions of strategic health.
+Having now answered this vivid vision question, the leadership team then set about answering the other 7 questions relating to strategic health.

 This helped them create a coherent plan to direct efforts across their 250+ team.